@afkchris

 popular quips about alt‑tabbing, fake work, and robots replacing mundane office rituals underscore anxiety but also diffuse it with gallows humor.

-work is reframed as transferable processes rather than unique skill, so the competitive edge will go to those who design how AI amplifies human judgment rather than those who merely execute routine tasks.
+rather than unique skill, so the competitive edge will go to those who design how AI amplifies human judgment rather than those who merely execute routine tasks.

-A loud chorus of skepticism argues that watching screens can’t capture intuition, context, or the unseen steps that make many jobs work—readers repeatedly note that decision processes, off‑screen thinking, and relationship work won’t be learned from recordings.
+that make many jobs work—readers repeatedly note that decision processes, off‑screen thinking, and relationship work won’t be learned from recordings.

-commenters cite liability and reliability concerns, the need for human checks, and domain failures (math errors, debugging, test proctoring) as barriers to full automation.
+concerns, the need for human checks, and domain failures (math errors, debugging, test proctoring) as barriers to full automation.

-some say AI can be a booster for repetitive tasks, but not a wholesale replacement for complex jobs, requiring human oversight.
+, but not a wholesale replacement for complex jobs, requiring human oversight.

 Tone ranges from jokey relief about personal job security to blunt dismissal of the idea as hype or grift; there’s also resentment from practitioners who feel the proposal misunderstands how real work happens.